kaleido-io/kaleido-examples/README.md

 a single language/framework/protocol scenario.

 # Contributing
-Contributions are welcome if we do not already have an example for your framework or language.
+Contributions are welcome and encouraged!
+If we do not already have an example for your framework or language.
 Just make sure to follow the scheme described above!